 Exercise 5 (Run Translated TRS Program).
-Test the correctness of the TRS programs produced by adding an evaluation rule for an eq/2 constraint, which fires when triggered.
-A test query must be flattened before fed to the TRS program, hence write a rule for the constraint evaluate(Query) which flattens the Query then triggers the TRS evaluation.
+To run a TRS program in CHR, the query must be flattened first.
+Write a rule for the constraint evaluate(Query) which flattens the Query then triggers the TRS evaluation.
+Test the correctness of the TRS programs by evaluating some test queries.